realm/realm-teamwork-MR/README.md

     - A location which defines a specific place the task is to be performed
     - A due-date for the task
     - A completed date (the date a task was marked as done)
+    - A tream to which this teask is assigned.
+If not assigned to a specific teram it's a "free floating" task.
-    - An assigned worker/field agent who is tasks with "completing" this task
+    - An assigned worker/field agent who is tasks with "completing" this task - if not assigned to a specific worker, yet is assgned to the term it's a team task that can be worked on by any team member (these distinctions show up in the various views of tasks).

 1. Ability to have workers receive new tasks that show up in their list of assigned tasks.